Let's Connect! Hit the text button or call 513-245-4100.

 Video gear for hubby like matte boxes, 10′ crane, cineslider…

 For me – Joe McNally EZBox, various reflectors, soft boxes, light stands, foldup backgrounds….
 Favorite bag?
-Domke F2 Journalists bag – lasts for decades of hard use!
+Domke F2 Journalists bag – lasts for decades of hard use& (sadly discontinued) Lily Deanne bags from Think Tank!

 Favorite camera strap?
 Domke swivel 1.5″ gripper strap (Roberts).
 Swivels are critical to avoiding tangles and gripper coating helps keep camera on shoulder.
 Plus they’re comfortable canvas and last for decades.

 Favorite media: Lexar pro sd cards class 10 600x.
 Super fast, professional grade, comes with rescue software.
 Sony XQD cards are the only option for the Nikon Z6, but also will work in the D500.

 And you know what my all-time favorite lighting set up is?
 1 big window!
 Done!
-LOL Nothing beats Mother Nature!
+Nothing beats Mother Nature!
 Maybe a large piece of foam core for fill light.

 Nikon VS Canon

 A word about brands & gear!
 I’ve used BOTH Canon & Nikon professionally.
 I personally prefer Nikon, as does my photojournalist husband Glenn Hartong.
 Given the option, we prefer Nikon’s flash system as well as their predictable & consistent exposure response, as well as thoughtfully-organized ergonomic buttons.
-We also love the D600 & D7000 for video – especially with prime lenses.
+We also love the Nikon for video (when we’re looking for that cine look – especially with prime lenses).
 We’ve both used a Canon 5DMkII for news.
 Not only does it take a bit of getting used to having things “upside down” but we’ve found Nikon menus and buttons to be easier to access – both in “the heat of the moment” and just in general.